QuickFastly/Nova-Regna/World/Map/Corstaea/Corstaea.md

 ## History

-Nothing for now.
+TBD

 ## Geography

-Corstaea contains highly varied topography, from flatlands to extreme mountains, but is almost entirely boreal in climate, and is heavily forested in all areas that support it.
-The [[Sprettekniven Mountains|Sprettekniven]] mountain range spans the entire eastern border of the country.
+Corstaea contains highly varied topography, from flatlands to extreme mountains, but is almost entirely boreal in climate, and is heavily forested in all areas that support it. [[Himlavård]] spans the entire eastern border of the country.

 ## Government & Politics